TomerChermesh/tictactoe/README.md

 Unexpected AI responses are handled defensively in `AIService`:

-- Empty response → `AIServiceError('AI returned an empty response.')`.
+- Empty response
-- Bad Response → `AIServiceError('AI returned a bad structured response: ...')`.
+- Bad Response
-- Out‑of‑range index → `AIServiceError('AI returned an out-of-range cell index: ...')`.
+- Out‑of‑range index
-- Index points to a non‑empty cell → `AIServiceError('AI selected an invalid or occupied cell index: ...')`.
+- Index points to a non‑empty cell

 In any of those cases, the `GameService` is responsible to return a random empty cell.